adityaarakal/Market-Yard/docs/FRONTEND_TASKS.md

 - TASK-801 (Favorites/Bookmarks) has been completed.
 FavoritesService includes add/remove/toggle functions for products and shops.
 FavoritesPage displays all favorites with tabs.
 Favorite buttons added to ProductDetailPage and ShopCard components.
 - TASK-802 (Notifications) has been completed.
 NotificationService includes CRUD operations, mark as read/unread, and preferences management.
 NotificationCenterPage displays all notifications with filtering.
 NotificationPreferencesPage allows users to customize notification types.
 NotificationBell component added to navigation with unread count badge.
 - TASK-803 (Settings Screen) has been completed.
 SettingsPage provides centralized access to app settings, notification preferences, profile, favorites, and subscription.
 AboutPage displays app information and features.
 HelpSupportPage includes FAQ section and contact support form with language selection placeholder.
+- TASK-804 (Search Improvements) has been completed.
+SearchService manages search history, popular searches, and suggestions.
+SearchInput component provides autocomplete with suggestions panel showing product matches, recent searches, and popular searches.
+Integrated into GlobalPricePage and EndUserHome.

 **Current Phase**: End User Module (Premium Version) - Phase 4